sagemath/sage-archive-2023-02-01/src/doc/en/bordeaux_2008/nf_orders.rst

 Sage, we do this by typing ``R.<X> = K[]``.
-Here ``R.<X>`` means "create the object :math:`R` with generator :math:`X`" and ``K[]`` means a "polynomial ring over :math:`K`", where the generator is named based on the afformentioned :math:`X` (to create a polynomial ring in two variables :math:`X,Y` simply replace ``R.<X>`` by ``R.<X,Y>``).
+Here ``R.<X>`` means "create the object :math:`R` with generator :math:`X`" and ``K[]`` means a "polynomial ring over :math:`K`", where the generator is named based on the aformentioned :math:`X` (to create a polynomial ring in two variables :math:`X,Y` simply replace ``R.<X>`` by ``R.<X,Y>``).

 .. link